quarkus-qe/quarkus-openshift-test-suite/README.md

 This works with and without ephemeral namespaces, but note that if you're not using ephemeral namespaces, all the tests run in a single namespace.
 In such case, when you enable retaining resources on test failure, it's best to only run a single test.

+### Enabling/disabling tests

+The `@OnlyIfConfigured` annotation can be used to selectively enable/disable execution of tests based on a configuration property.

+This can be used for example to disable tests that require access to authenticated registry.
+The tests that do require such access are annotated `@OnlyIfConfigured("ts.authenticated-registry")` and are not executed by default.
+When executing tests against an OpenShift cluster that has configured access to the authenticated registry, you just run the tests with `-Dts.authenticated-registry` and the tests will be executed.

 ### TODO

 There's a lot of possible improvements that haven't been implemented yet.